bytewax/bytewax/docs/articles/deployment/container.md

 Process ended.
 ```

-You need to create your own container image and install the missing dependencies.
+You can inherit the base bytewax image and just install the missing dependencies in a `RUN` step:
-Create a file named `Dockerfile.custom` with the content below:

 ```
+# Dockerfile
 FROM bytewax/bytewax

 RUN /venv/bin/pip install aiohttp-sse-client